Pigment Types

 Some genes can modify the color of eumelanin from black to other colors:

-- The B-Locus controls if the dog has the building plan for normal black eumelanin.
-If he lacks this information he can only produce brown eumelanin.
-Btw, if we talk about “brown” in terms of color genetics, we only ever mean the rich chocolate or liver color found in Labradors, for example.
+• The B locus controls, if the dog has the building plan for normal black eumelanin.
+If he lacks this information he can only produce brown eumelanin. note: Whenever we talk about “brown” in terms of color genetics, we only ever mean a chocolate or liver color (like on a brown Labrador).

-- The D-Locus helps to distribute the pigment evenly in its hairs.
-If this information is missing, the pigment will clump together and appear “diluted”.
+• The D locus helps to distribute the pigment evenly in the hair.
+If this information is missing, the pigment will clump together and appear “diluted“.
 Diluted black is called blue, diluted brown is lilac.

-All of these dogs are solid eumelanic, one for each possible base color of eumelanin:
+All of the following dogs are solid dark.
+One for each possible base color of eumelanin:

 But eumelanin does not only dye all or some of your dog’s coat a certain color.